Yueleng/react-tutorial/effects_reducers_context.md

 - Context limitation: reusable components (such as buttons) must need props as the way of passing data, to implement a generic way of design.
 Props for configuration, context for statemanagement.
 - React context is NOT optimized for high frequency changes.
 Redux maybe better.
 - React Context also shouldn't be used to replace ALL component communications and props.
 Component should still be configurable via props and short "prop chains" might not need any replacement.
+- Can use multiple `useContext()` in one component, which means this component has access to multiple context.
+This is not possible for class based component.

 ## Rules of Hooks